Call for Application 2023

 - Résumé / curriculum vitae

-Candidates may apply for any of the above listed institutions (based on skills and interests), for an internship in 2022, lasting four to six weeks.
+Candidates may apply for any of the above listed institutions (based on skills and interests), for an internship in 2023, lasting four to eight weeks.
 The candidate should state a preferred starting date for the internship.
 Please note that the ongoing pandemic situation and the resulting regulations also have be taken into account.

 Interns receive weekly stipends of 235,-€.